-Science and Technology (S&T) policy is defined as government intervention in the economy to support scientific discoveries and the development of technological solutions.
-The more recent induction of 'innovation policy' to create Science, Technology, and Innovation (STI) policy reflects the growing recognition that knowledge and innovation are fundamental tools that promote higher national economic performance.
-Innovation policies incorporate science and technology policies to holistically intervene in the innovation process - from exploration to application of specific technologies, their introduction to the market, and their wide-ranging exploitation.
-STI also encompasses concepts such as business models and process innovation that do not fall under the classical definitions of S&T. By merging innovation with S&T, minor modifications to technologies are included that broaden the scope of its application.
-This fosters the commercialization of new ideas through the market by entrepreneurs, thus fueling economic growth.
+Science and Technology (S&T) policy is defined as government intervention in the economy to support scientific discoveries and the development of technological solutions.35 The more recent induction of 'innovation policy' to create Science, Technology, and Innovation (STI) policy reflects the growing recognition that knowledge and innovation are fundamental tools that promote higher national economic performance.
+Innovation policies incorporate science and technology policies to holistically intervene in the innovation process from exploration to application of specific technologies, their introduction to the market, and their wide-ranging exploitation.36 STI also encompasses concepts such as business models and process innovation that do not fall under the classical definitions of S&T. By merging innovation with S&T, minor modifications to technologies are included that broaden the scope of its application.
+This fosters the commercialization of new ideas through the market by entrepreneurs, thus fueling economic in developing countries will be decisive in improving agriculture and industrial productivity, thus increasing overall welfare.
+Innovation means technologies or practices new to a given society.37 This means that they are not necessarily novel in absolute terms, i.e., they are diffused in that economy or society.
+Dissemination is very significant and requires particular attention in low- and mediumincome countries, as structured and planned dissemination can aid them in achieving inclusive growth and innovation, benefiting their many poor and not only a narrow elite.38